- Maryland’s special enrollment period extended through August 15, 2021.

 - Enrollments completed July 16—August 15: Coverage starts August 1

-By mid-December 2020, about 33,000 people had enrolled in private plans through Maryland’s COVID-19 special enrollment period (plus another 70,000 who had enrolled in Medicaid, although Medicaid enrollment is always open year-round).
+By mid-December 2020, about 33,000 people had enrolled in private plans through Maryland’s 2020 COVID-19 special enrollment period (plus another 70,000 who had enrolled in Medicaid, although Medicaid enrollment is always open year-round).
 Total exchange enrollment during open enrollment for 2021 coverage reached 166,038, including renewals and new enrollments, which was a record high for Maryland’s exchange.
-The exchange noted that although total enrollment was higher than it had ever been, and renewals were also up, new enrollments were lower than last year.
+The exchange noted that although total enrollment was higher than it had ever been, and renewals were also up, new enrollments were lower than they had been the year before.
 This is likely due, however, to the increase in enrollments throughout 2020 via the COVID special enrollment period — those individuals were renewing their coverage for 2021, as opposed to signing up as new enrollees for 2021.

 For perspective, here’s a look at how average individual market premiums have changed in Maryland in previous years: